291 Daehak-ro, Yuseong-gu, Daejeon 34141 South Korea

 LAB #216 Basic Science Building (E6-6)

 Google Scholar https://scholar.google.co.kr/citations?user=rZBhJdEAAAAJ&hl

 His research interests include controlled polymer synthesis, polymer/small molecule self-assembly, and porous polymers for environmental and energy applications.
-He has published more than 50 papers in peer-reviewed journals including Science, Journal of the American Chemical Society, Angewandte Chemie International Edition, Advanced Materials, and Macromolecules, and also written a book chapter in “Submicron Porous Materials” published by Springer.
+He has published more than 70 papers in peer-reviewed journals including Science, Journal of the American Chemical Society, Angewandte Chemie International Edition, ACS Macro Letters, and Macromolecules, and also written a book chapter in “Submicron Porous Materials” published by Springer.
 He has co-organized an ACS PMSE symposium in ACS 2018 Spring, and has served as a chairperson in ACS (2018 Spring) and Pacifichem (2015) meetings.
 He is a recipient of Wiley-PSK JPS Young Scientist Award (2015) and KAIST EWon Assistant Professorship (2015-2018).
 In 2016, he was named as one of “Asia’s Rising Scientists” by Asian Scientist Magazine.
-In 2017, he contributed to the 66th Annual Meeting of the Society of Polymer Science, Japan as the “Invited Lecturer from Young Scientists”.
+He also won lectureship awards from the Society of Polymer Science, Japan (“Invited Lecturer from Young Scientists”, 2017) and the Chemical Society of Japan (“Lectureship Award of Asian International Symposium”, 2019).
 His interviews have been featured in Wiley Asia Blog (2015), Asian Scientist Magazine (2016), and Nature (2018).
-He serves Macromolecules as a member of the Editorial Advisory Board from 2019.